mroonga/mroonga/doc/source/install/centos.rst

 CentOS 7 (with the official MariaDB package)
 --------------------------------------------

-We can use CentOS's MariaDB packages (version 5.5.x) on CentOS 7.
+You can use CentOS's MariaDB packages (version 5.5.x) on CentOS 7.

 Install::